bekou/graph-topic-model/README.md

 In the test/lda directory
 --------------------------
-To predict using the TF-LDA module
+To predict using the TF-LDA module:
 > python tf_ds_news_group.py

-To predict using the TW-LDA module
+To predict using the TW-LDA module:
 > python tw_ds_testsallgow_newsgroup.py

 In the test/lsi directory